-Of course, there are pros and cons when it comes to working for a startup.
+Of course, there are pros and cons when it comes to working at startup jobs.
 It takes a certain kind of person to get hired and thrive in a startup environment.

-There are also many different types of startups — from brand-new ideas to fast-growing, venture-funded businesses.
+There are also many different types of startup jobs — from brand-new ideas to fast-growing, venture-funded businesses.
 Each company offers a different risk/opportunity profile and it’s important to do your homework.